pferreirafabricio/backup-mongo-db/README.md

 > **Note**:
 > "Starting with MongoDB 4.4, the MongoDB Database Tools are now released separately from the MongoDB Server..."

-__3.__ After the installation or if your version already has the database tools (like in the version 4.2), run the following commands to guarantee that the tools are accessable by the command line:
+__3.__ After the installation or if your version already has the database tools (like in the version 4.2), run the following commands to guarantee that the tools are accessible by the command line:
 ```powershell
 mongodump --help
 ```